Send us your feedback

 A push towards flux-free aluminium brazing

-Gränges Sweden AB together with Uppsala Synchrotronix, AB and Linköping University use X-ray spectroscopy to understand how to develop a flux-free aluminium brazing treatment for aluminium plates, which would help Gränges to further improve their aluminium products.
+Gränges Sweden AB together with Uppsala Synchrotronix and Linköping University use X-ray spectroscopy to understand how to develop a flux-free aluminium brazing treatment for aluminium plates, which would help Gränges to further improve their aluminium products.

 Leading in aluminium engineering

 The Sweden-based company Gränges is specialised in aluminium engineering and is a leading global supplier of aluminium products for, among others, heat exchanger applications and the automotive industry.
 In collaboration with Linköping University and Uppsala Synchrotronix AB, the company used MAX IV’s X-rays to investigate how to remove the surface oxide layer from aluminium sheets without using flux.
 The development of a flux-free brazing approach would contribute to improving the properties of Gränges’s aluminium products, while also providing a safer and more environmentally friendly solution.

 Gränges customers assemble aluminium sheets through brazing using braze clads, a fast and convenient assembly method.
 The technique used is called controlled atmosphere brazing (CAB), a procedure where brazing is performed in a furnace with nitrogen (N2) at temperatures around 600ºC.
 A crucial step preceding brazing is the removal of the surface oxide layer, which forms naturally on the aluminium surface.
 In the CAB technique, the oxide layer is dissolved using a potassium fluoroaluminate flux.